-Intravenous fluids will probably continue for a day or two, but you will gradually progress to a regular diet.
+You’ll likely get IV fluids for a day or two.
 You may have a urinary catheter in overnight or until you can walk to the bathroom.
-You will also have drains at the incision sites.
-If you go home with these drains in place, you will be given instructions on how to care for them.
+You’ll also have drains at the incision sites.
+If you go home with these drains in place, you’ll get instructions on how to care for them.

-The length of your hospital stay depends on the type of operation and how your recovery progresses.
-If you've gotten implants, the average length of hospitalization is one to two days.
-Flap procedures require a stay of five to six days.
+The length of your hospital stay depends on the type of operation and how your recovery goes.
+If you got implants, the average hospital stay is 1 to 2 days.
+Flap procedures may require a stay of 5 to 6 days.

 Follow-Up Care for Breast Reconstruction

-After you go home, you can expect some soreness, swelling, and bruising for two to three weeks.
+After you go home, you can expect some soreness, swelling, and bruising for 2 to 3 weeks.
 You may be asked to apply medications to the suture area or change bandages at home.
 Your plastic surgeon will advise you about showering, bathing, and wound care.

 The mastectomy and breast reconstruction will leave areas of numbness where the surgery was performed.
-Instead of feeling pain where the tissue was taken, a patient may feel numbness and tightness.
+Instead of feeling pain where the tissue was taken, you may feel numbness and tightness.
 In time, some feeling may return in your breasts.
 Most scars will fade over time.

-The shape of your reconstructed breast will gradually improve over the months following the reconstruction.
+The shape of your reconstructed breast will gradually improve over the months.